flekschas/jupyter-scatter/paper.md

 scatter.color(by='Population', map='magma', norm=matplotlib.colors.LogNorm(), order='reverse')
 ```

 To aid interpretation of individual points and point clusters, Jupyter Scatter offers support for legends, axis labels, and tooltips.
-The features can be activated and customized via their respective methods as shown in the following.
+The features are activated and customized via their respective methods.

 ```py
 scatter.legend(True)